 The exact opposite of the previous pair is dark with dark.
 This color combination is a friend to the ugliest color in the world (Pantone 448C) because it has a similar effect.

-The effect of disturbance and disarrangement as if something is wrong but you are not sure what exactly.
-On one hand, it has no distinct mood and it’s hard to notice something.
+The effect of disturbance and disarrangement as if something is wrong, but you are not sure what exactly.
+On the one hand, it has no distinct mood, and it’s hard to notice something.
 On the other hand, when you do notice the colors, it has no point of visual interest.
 You would probably want to skim the piece and move on.

 Let me explain: dark colors usually don’t have the most pleasant associations – death, depression, blood, you name it.
 So, a couple of them in one place emerges the viewer into the darkest feelings that they personally associate with these colors.
 And not just one, but all together as an unidentified heaviness.
 That’s why dark with dark color combinations are best avoided.

 But what if I want to make my design dense and dark?
 If it’s something you are trying to achieve, use one dark color but in large quantities with a smaller amount of light and contrasting color.
 For example, a pairing of midnight black or dark burgundy with light beige in a 70 to 30 proportion should do the trick.

 Cool and Warm

 You might be wondering, how come cool and warm colors make a bad combination.
 We all know the rules of complementary colors and how they look good together.
 Green goes well with magenta and blue looks great with yellow.
 And I agree with that – complementary colors make a great base for color palettes if you know how to use them properly.
 However, let’s move to a more specific sphere – interior design and see how complementary colors react in the environment.